Glossary of Myeloma Terms and Definitions

 Flow cytometry: A technology used in cell counting, cell sorting, and biomarker detection by suspending cells in a stream of fluid and passing them through a laser.

-Free light chain: An immunoglobulin (antibody) light chain is the smaller of two units that make up an antibody.
+Free light chain: An immunoglobulin light chain is the smaller of two units that make up an antibody.
 There are two types of light chain: kappa and lambda.
-A light chain may be bound to a heavy chain or it may be unbound, or free.
-Free light chains circulate in the blood and are small enough to pass into the kidneys, where they may be filtered out into the urine or may stick together and block up the kidney’s tubules.
+A light chain may be bound to a heavy chain or it may be unbound (free).
+Free light chains circulate in the blood and are small enough to pass into the kidneys, where they may be filtered out into the urine or may stick together and block the kidney’s tubules.

 Frontline therapy: A general term for the initial treatment used in an effort to achieve response in a newly diagnosed myeloma patient.
-Also see “Induction therapy” and “Response.”
+See “Induction therapy” and “Response.”

 Gastrointestinal (GI) side effects: Side effects of medication that affect the digestive tract, such as nausea, vomiting, diarrhea, and constipation.